DrPlus

 Every device in this family focuses ultrasound energy at fixed depths — commonly 1.5mm, 3.0mm and 4.5mm for facial work — creating thermal coagulation points that trigger new collagen.
 The differences between devices are real but practical: which cartridge depths are available, how energy is delivered (individual dots versus continuous pen-style linear scanning), whether there is imaging, how fast shots fire, and how comfortable the experience is.

-'7D' deserves specific demystification.
-It is not an industry standard, a generation number, or a clinical grade — no body certifies a device as 'seventh-dimensional'.
-In practice the label usually refers to the number of cartridge depths or delivery modes a platform offers.
-A '7D' machine is not inherently superior to one without the label, and the next number up is a marketing decision, not a technology leap.
+The numbered labels — 3D, 4D, 7D, 9D, 10D, even 12D HIFU — deserve specific demystification.
+None of them is an industry standard, a generation number, or a clinical grade; no body certifies a device as 'seventh-dimensional'.
+In practice the number usually refers to how many cartridge depths or delivery modes a platform offers, and each new number is a marketing decision rather than a technology leap.
+A '9D' machine is not inherently superior to a '7D' one, and neither is inherently superior to a well-run platform with no number at all.

 The main device families, without the superiority claims